Mercy: Law and ethics

 In a judicial context mercy is often termed "clemency".
 It is a sovereign prerogative that resides in the executive and is entirely discretionary.
 John Locke defined it as "the power to act according to discretion, for the public good, without the prescription of the Law, and sometimes even against it."
 The U.S. Court of Appeals for the Sixth Circuit explained that "The very nature of clemency is that it is grounded solely in the will of the dispenser of clemency.
 He need give no reasons for granting it or for denying it."

+Burden of proof standards affects the leniency of the legal system.

 Religions

 The concept of a merciful God appears in various religions, including Hinduism, Christianity, Judaism, and Islam.
 Performing acts of mercy as a component of religious beliefs is also emphasized through actions such as the giving of alms, care for the sick, and Works of Mercy.

 Christianity

 says, "So let us confidently approach the throne of grace to receive mercy and to find grace for timely help."
 Grace and mercy are similar in that both are free gifts of God and both are dispensed absent any merit on the part of the recipient.
 Grace is the favor of God, a divine assistance.
 Grace is what one receives that one does not deserve while mercy is what one receives when one does not get what one deserves.

 An emphasis on mercy appears in the New Testament, for example in the Magnificat and Benedictus (Song of Zechariah), in Luke's Gospel, and in the Beatitudes in : "Blessed are the merciful, for they will receive mercy."
 In Apostle Paul refers to the mercy of God in terms of salvation: "God, who is rich in mercy... even when we were dead through our trespasses, made us alive together with Christ."

 Psalm 117 calls upon all nations to praise the Lord on account of his "merciful kindness".
 This is quoted by the Apostle Paul in to show that God has now fulfilled this prophecy and promise through Jesus Christ, who has been merciful in giving his life as a sacrifice for his people, both Jew and gentile. reads:

 But you are a chosen race, a royal priesthood, a holy nation, God’s own people, in order that you may proclaim the mighty acts of him who called you out of darkness into his marvelous light.
 Once you were not a people, but now you are God’s people; once you had not received mercy, but now you have received mercy.

 This devotional element of mercy as part of the Christian tradition was echoed by Saint Augustine who called mercy "ever ancient, ever new".
 The Works of Mercy (seven corporal and seven spiritual works) are part of the Catholic and Eastern Orthodox traditions.